Mailu/Mailu/docs/webadministration.rst

 * Hostname or IP.
 The hostname or IP address of the email server.

 * TCP port.
 The TCP port the email server listens on.
-Common ports are 993 (TLS) or 143 (STARTTLS/unsecure) for IMAP.
+Common ports are 993 (IMAPS with TLS), 143 (IMAP with STARTTLS), 995 (POP3S with TLS) or 110 (POP3 with STARTTLS).

 * Enable TLS.
 Tick this setting if the email server requires TLS/SSL instead of STARTTLS.